BibliothecaDAO/master-scroll/docs/game/food.md

 ---

 > If you want to increase your Resource production (population) or have a military to attack/defend (troops) with a higher vitality, you will need to provide your Realm with food.
-Food is cheap and every realm can produce it, but you must manage it wisely.
+Food is cheap and every realm can produce (or purchase) it, but you must manage it wisely or suffer the consequences.